 Why do people feel the need to pee in a pool?

-There are two probable reasons why after people have been in a pool for a while that they feel the need to pee, even if they went just before getting in.
+There are two probable reasons why after people have been in a swimming pool for a while they feel the need to pee, even if they went just before getting in.

 - When we get in the water the body feels that it is weightless.
 When this happens blood moves out of the legs and arms into the chest area.
 This has the effect of telling your kidneys to get rid of excess water in the blood which it does by producing more urine.